 Chilean psychedelic rock band Föllakzoid sends listeners on a sensorial experience – a mix of past, present and future – with their static and texturised soundwaves

 Whether it’s lo-fi musicians like Mellow Fellow or indie bands like Beach Fossils, you can find a variety concerts and underground gigs at the live music venues in Hong Kong.
-Presented by White Noise Records, Chilean psychedelic rock band Föllakzoid made their live debut in Hong Kong on 7 March, 2018.
-Föllakzoid’s music delivers a highly addictive and futuristic soundscape for fans of psychedelic rock and krautrock music.
-We interviewed Domingo, the guitarist from Föllakzoid, on how they craft their music and their interpretation on Chilean psychedelia.
+We interviewed Domingo, the guitarist from Föllakzoid, on how they craft their music and their interpretation on Chilean psychedelia ahead of their first gig in HK.

 An interview with Föllakzoid